Rescue Story

 Tuesday showed us how much weight Lazarus had been carrying.
 Our founder and wellness coordinator spent hours gently removing the mats that covered almost his entire body.
 As the fur came off, so did the veil hiding the truth.

+Lazarus had mange.
+He had ear mites.
+He had a significant flea load.
 His skin was so itchy that he tried to dig into himself for a moment of relief.
 His scent glands were sealed shut.
 His genital area was swollen and painful.
 Each inch of shaved fur uncovered another piece of the discomfort he had been trying to bear.

 But as the clippers moved, something else happened.
 Whenever someone reached toward him, he lifted his head to meet their hands.
 He leaned in.
 He craved touch.
 Even after everything, he chose connection over fear.